w3c/PWETF/TPACDiversityFundProposalComms.md

 ## Email to unsuccessful applicants

 We regret to inform you that the W3C Inclusion Fund is unable to fund your request.
-We still hope you will participate in TPAC[1] and get more involved with the W3C community.
+We nonetheless welcome your participation.
+We hope you will get involved with the W3C Community and participate in the virtual Technical Plenary Meeting[1].